 13 Reviews | Add Your Review

-Murchie's Apricot Tea is a Ceylon-Keemun blend with the delicious flavour of ripe BC apricots, which emphasize the natural fruit notes in the smooth base teas.
+Murchie's Apricot Tea is a Ceylon-Keemun blend with the delicious flavour of ripe apricots, which emphasizes the natural fruit notes in the smooth base teas.

 Calendula and elder flower petals add beauty to the fragrant brew, making for a tea that is as pretty as it is delicious.